-Students will be able to:
+Upon completion of this course, students will be able to:

-- 1. Apply deductive or inductive reasoning appropriately to solve mathematical problems. - 2.
-Apply set theory to perform operations with sets and model them using Venn diagrams.
+- 1. Use critical thinking to differentiate between inductive and deductive reasoning. - 2.
+Correctly apply set theory to perform operations with sets and model them using Venn diagrams.

-- 3. Convert numbers from one base to another and perform operations with numbers in different bases. - 4.
+- 3. Change numbers from one base to another and perform operations with numbers in different bases. - 4.
 Evaluate factorial expressions, permutations, combinations, and compute probabilities. - 5.
-Determine present value, future value, value of an annuity and apply them to real-life situations like finding mortgage payments, car payments, and pension plans. - 6.
-Apply different voting methods to determine an election's winner.
+Determine present value, future value, value of an annuity and apply them to real-life situations. - 6.
+Use different voting methods to determine an election's winner.